Nek/esbuild-lygia-plugin/README.md

 # lygia-loader

-A build-time resolver for the [Lygia](https://lygia.xyz/) shader library that handles GLSL includes.
-Supports both esbuild and webpack.
+A build-time resolver for the [Lygia](https://lygia.xyz/) shader library that handles GLSL includes for esbuild.

 ## Features

 - Resolves Lygia includes at build time
 - Caches downloaded files locally
 - Supports local file includes with recursive resolution
-- Works with esbuild and webpack-based bundlers
+- Built for esbuild
 - Live reload support for development

 ## Installation